jeffhandley/copy-github-link/README.md

-# Chromium Extension: Copy GitHub Link
+# Copy GitHub Link - Chromium Extension

-Copy a formatted GitHub link to a repository, issue, or pull request.
-Each link available is copied to the clipboard using the full URL of the current page, with the text of the link in the following formats.
-Not all link formats are applicable for all GitHub URLs, so any format that is not applicable for the current page is ommitted.
-Clicking on one of the links copies it to the clipboard in both plain text format (just the text, without the URL) and as an HTML link.
+Copy formatted GitHub links for issues, pull requests, and more.

+The link you select is copied to the clipboard using the full URL of the current page, with the text copied available in many formats.
+Links are copied to the clipboard in both plain text format (just the text, without the URL) and as a hyperlink to the current page's full URL.

 ## Links Available Through the Extension Popup

+Not all link formats are applicable for all GitHub URLs, so any format that is not applicable for the current page is omitted.

 * When viewing an issues or a pull request
   * `{org}/{repo}#{number}`
   * `#{number}`
-  * `{title}` (for pull requests, the "by {author}" suffix is removed from the title)
+  * `{title}`
   * `{title} (#{number})`
   * `{title} ({org}/{repo}#{number})`
 * For any GitHub URL within an org/repo